||Proletarian Internationalism||Its relation to a Culture of Peace for the 21st Century|

 Attempts to revive an international movement have not been very successful.
 Beginning in the 1930's Trotsky and his followers tried to establish a Fourth International whose membership consisted of so-called "Trotskyist organizations" usually opposed to Communist Parties in countries around the world, but it has never succeeded in engaging mass revolutionary movements.
 Instead, there are hundreds of small, sectarian groups.
 For a partial list, see http://www.marxists.org/history/etol/intl.htm.

 Although the 1969 meeting in Moscow was the last great international meeting of Communist and Workers Parties before the collapse of Soviet socialism, less elaborate international meetings of Communist and Workers' Parties continue to this day.
-A recent meeting took place in Athens, Greece in June 2003.
-See on-line stories from USA and France.
+For example, a meeting took place in Athens, Greece in June 2003.